Reading room hours

 Open Stacks (Modern) Books

 Modern printed books (published 1831 and later) are arranged by Library of Congress call numbers on open stacks located on Deck B, and will be listed in our online catalog Hamnet.

 Once you've found your book, please charge it out at one of the circulation desks.
 You may charge out as many modern books as you need for use at your desk.
 We will be happy to hold them aside for you for the length of your visit.
 You may not remove any material from the Library.

 Many of our rare books (pre-1831), manuscripts, art, and special collection materials are discoverable in Hamnet, particularly for books published in England.
 If you are working with Continental materials, you may also need to consult our card catalogs (yes, we still have them!).

 Once you have the call numbers of rare materials you wish to consult, please submit your requests through your reader account, using the links in Hamnet and the Finding Aids database, or with a blank request form created from within your reader account.
 While you may work with a maximum of six items at a time, you may request as many items as you need.

 Retrieval time for rare materials is usually 30–60 minutes, so please plan accordingly.

 Guidelines for using Folger materials

 Before beginning your research, please review the following information in Folgerpedia:

-Handling Vault Material: Ensuring that you handle our rare materials properly will help us ensure that they are available for readers in the future.
+Ensuring that you handle our vault materials safely will help us ensure that they are available for readers in the future.